nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This behaviour will also exist if the user adds a patient instead too.

 <div markdown="span" class="alert alert-danger">
-    Some users have mentioned being alarmed by <strong>sudden disappearances of their Doctor Cards and Patient Cards</strong> within their respective lists after entering certain commands.
+    :exclamation: :exclamation: Some users have mentioned being alarmed by <strong>sudden disappearances of their Doctor Cards and Patient Cards</strong> within their respective lists after entering certain commands.
 The explainer above details why this happens.
     <br/><br/>